azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

    Output:
    ![Controls attestation expiry override](../Images/07_OrgPolicy_AttestationFlow.png)

-3. Run Get-AzSKInfo aka GAI cmdlet to get all attested controls in Sub with expiry details.
+3. Run Get-AzSKInfo (GAI) cmdlet to get all attested controls in Sub with expiry details.

    Note: Make sure cmdlet is running with Org policy.
 If not you will need to run "IWR" generated at the time of IOP or UOP cmdlet.